jeremysb1/kaggle_project/README.md

 # kaggle_project

-These are a variety of projects to get familiar with:
+These are a variety of projects that taught me how to:

-- importing data
+- import data
-- cleaning data
+- clean data
-- prepping data
+- prep data
-- using Python libraries to visualize data
+- use Python libraries to visualize data
-- ML tools like scikit-learn
+- use ML tools like scikit-learn
-- testing and training data with ML algorithms
+- test and train data with ML algorithms

 Libraries used include: